KZTahat/city-explorer/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
+It is `City Explorer` application you can enter the name of the city, and we give you the langtiude and longitude of the location of this city along with a static map for this city.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+- creating enpty repo,
+- creating a react app then linking it to the empty repo,
+- installing nessesary json packeges (axios, bootstrap) for this app,
+- coding,
+- testing,
+- pusing and deploying.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
+- libraries: React, Axios, react-bootstrap
+- languages: Javascript, JSx

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: